ipfs-inactive/website/content/docs/api.md

   - `arg` [string]: The key to find providers for.
 Required: **yes**.
   - `verbose` [bool]: Print extra information.
 Default: "false".
 Required: no.
+  - `num-providers` [int]: The number of providers to find.
+Default: "20".
+Required: no.

 #### Response